AIHubCentral/docs/assets/Realtime Voice Changer/Local/Tg-Develop's W-Okada Fork.md

 - Make sure you have [7-Zip](https://www.7-zip.org/) or [WinRAR](https://www.win-rar.com/download.html) installed to extract the files.
 - To extract:
-    - **For the NVIDIA version:** Right-click on the file ending in `.zip.001` (the first part of the archive) and choose to extract it.
+    - **For the Nvidia version:** Right-click on the file ending in `.zip.001` (the first part of the archive) and choose to extract it.
 Your archiving program will automatically find the other parts and combine them.
     - **For the AMD/Intel or CPU version:** Right-click the single `.zip` file and extract it.
 - Open the newly created `MMVCServerSIO` folder and run the `MMVCServerSIO.exe` application.